puar-playground/AsMac/README.md

 ```
 ./CppAlign/align ./data/training_seq.fa 0
 ```
-This alignment process using the NW algorithm might cost more than 1 day.
+This alignment process using the NW algorithm might cost more than a day.
 The demo code uses the finished result: training_dist_prepared.txt

 ## Run the demo code for training
 ```